Fondul Proprietatea: Company, capital, and corporate purpose

-Share capital will be gradually increased, according as the cashing of these amounts, as well as by reference to the estimated value of the compensations granted.

-The nominal value of a shares issued by Fondul Proprietatea is 1 RON.
+The nominal value of shares issued by Fondul Proprietatea is 1 RON.
 The unique initial shareholder is the Romanian State.

 Management

 Until the appointment of a selected administration, the fund has been managed provisionally by the Ministry of Public Finance through the Board of Supervisors.

-After selecting through an international public tender, a management company will take over the powers of the administrator of the Fund property.

-Following a tender selection process, a Selection Commission has recently designed "on June 9, 2009 Franklin Templeton Investment Management Ltd as the manager of the fund."
+After selecting through an international public tender, a management company took over the powers of the administrator of the Fund property.
+Following a tender selection process, a Selection Commission designated Franklin Templeton Investment Management Ltd for the manager position on June 9, 2009.